SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Joel-Abraham.md

 ### About

-volleyball, cars, bikes, hiking, travel
+Hallo.
+I am ur Joel.
+I’m totally sane in the head so you’ll have that to look forward to.
+Always down for anything.

 ### Why Do I Want To Be a SASE Mentor?

-I want a job
+I’d like to pass on any knowledge i have to the future kiddos at drexel may you rest in peace

 ### Career Goals

-I’d like to pass on any knowledge i have to the future kiddos at drexel may you rest in peace
+I want a job

 ### Co-ops